marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/c++-interface-and-implementation-pragmas.rst

   suffixes, such as :samp:`.h` or :samp:`.C` or :samp:`.cc`.

    as your source
   file.
-For example, in allclass.cc, giving just :samp:`#pragma implementation` by itself is equivalent to :samp:`#pragma implementation "allclass.h"`.
+For example, in :samp:`allclass.cc`, giving just :samp:`#pragma implementation` by itself is equivalent to :samp:`#pragma implementation "allclass.h"`.